alpboraeris/health-insurance-claim-prediction/README.md

 ### 3. Streamlit Deployment
 - Developed a web app (`app.py`) for real-time predictions
 - Accepts user inputs for personal and health-related attributes
-- Applies the same preprocessing pipeline and displays predicted insurance payment in real time
+- Applies the same preprocessing pipeline and displays predicted insurance claim amount in real time